Concurrent Alcohol and Ketamine Abuse

 If addiction to alcohol or ketamine is affecting you or someone you care about, there are many different treatment options available in order to achieve and maintain sobriety.
 Recovery is a personal and individualized experience; what works best for one patient may not work best for another, which is why it’s important that you educate yourself on the numerous options out there.
 Below is a list of different recovery programs used to treat co-occurring alcohol and ketamine addiction:

-- Inpatient treatment: This option is often sought by those suffering from more severe addictions, as it provides one of the most immersive treatment environment available.
+- Inpatient treatment: This option is often sought by those suffering from more severe addictions, as it provides one of the most immersive treatment environments available.
 Residential/inpatient programs require that you live at the treatment facility for the duration of the recovery program.
-These supervised programs offer around the clock care and a monitored environment free from substances and the temptations inherent to the everyday environment of someone in active addiction.
+These supervised programs offer around-the-clock care and a monitored environment free from substances and the temptations inherent to the everyday environment of someone in active addiction.

 - Outpatient treatment: If you have home, school, or work responsibilities to tend to, this option allows you to schedule treatment when it’s convenient for you.
 It is a good option for those suffering from relatively milder addictions.

-- Individual therapy: Your therapist will meet with you one-on-one and address any underlying mental health or behavioral health issues associated with your addictions as well as develop and build coping skills.
+- Individual therapy: Your therapist will meet with you one-on-one and address any underlying mental health or behavioral health issues associated with your addictions, as well as helping you develop and build coping skills.